 Ref Site characteristics and examples Appropriate RAP control response Policy and justification, with reference to key RoSPA guidance and PKC previous practice.
 6 Where space allows the public facility focus (play area, path) should be moved away from the edge of any deep or fast flowing water.
 Edges to deep or fast flowing water may not be obvious from the public facility focus and wider area (3m).
 There may be hidden dangers at the edge, so trips and slips may be possible.
 Examples: There are no current examples.
 This standard should be applied when creating or refurbishing play areas.
 Redesign: Where there is a public facility attraction such as a play area or path close to the water's edge (where there is deep/fast water) and where there is adequate space to move the public facility, such as a play area or path further from the water, this should be considered as a long term option.
 Play areas should be at least 6m and paths should be at least 2m from the water's edge.
 Play areas are within both Dunkeld and Blairgowrie Riverside Parks but have been placed as far from the water's edge as possible, being at least 6m away from the edge.
 In both cases access to the edge has been discouraged by establishing long vegetated margins along the riverbank.
 Barriers: To be provided where safe distances can't be met.
 Water Safety Signage (WSS): To be provided where there is deep or fast flowing water adjacent to the edge from a public facility as part of welcome site signage at main access points, and at the water's edge (until redesign only).
 Please also see 7 below.
 Public rescue equipment (PRE): Not required.
 Please also see 8 below.
-Rospa key guidance: Pathways should be designed away from the water edge to create a distance of vegetation between.
+RoSPA key guidance: Pathways should be designed away from the water edge to create a distance of vegetation between.
 Where a high risk is identified the path can lead visitors away from the water.
 Council Policy: The Council will continue to ensure design of public places, and in particular play areas, which are near to water bodies take water safety considerations into account.
 Where play areas and/or paths are located near deep and/or fast water a minimum separation margin, of 6m for play areas and 2m for paths, from the water's edge will be ensured.

-Ref Site characteristics and examples Appropriate RAP control response Policy and justification, with reference to key RoSPA guidance and PKC previous practice.
-7 Slipways and other facilities for managed access to water.
-Areas where there are known and recurring incidences of people entering deep or fast flowing water for recreation or for self-harm.
-Examples: Perth slipways, Perth Bridges, Woody and Moncrieff Islands.
-Water Safety signage (WSS): To be provided.
-Public rescue equipment (PRE): To be provided at slipways.
-Please also see 8 below.
-For appropriate location of WSS & PRE see diagram 2 and table 2.
-RosPA key guidance: Signage is particularly important to improve awareness of danger and hazards.
-All signage should be located as guided by the RAP and designed, placed and maintained to be highly visible.
-WSS should be placed with all (PRE).
-WSS should include emergency contact details and request that any incidents or faults should be reported to the Council.
-Local water sports bodies have responsibility for their own activities.
-However, site owners still have responsibility to ensure basic health and safety standards are attained.
-Council Policy: (see table 2 for Policy regarding locations of WSS) The Council will: • continue to place WSS in locations indicated by the RAP, being: o at slipways (facilities for managed access to water) o where deep and/or fast flowing water is adjacent to a public facility
+Ref Site characteristics Appropriate RAP control response Policy and justification, with

+and examples reference to key RoSPA guidance and

+PKC previous practice.

+1 facilities for managed To be provided.
+Signage is particularly important to

+access to water. improve awareness of danger and

+Public rescue equipment (PRE): hazards.
+All signage should be located

+Areas where there are To be provided at slipways. as guided by the RAP and designed,

+incidences of people Please also see 8 below. placed and maintained to be highly

+entering deep or fast For appropriate location of WSS & PRE see diagram 2 visible.
+WSS should be placed with all

+flowing water for and table 2.
+(PRE).
+WSS should include emergency

+recreation or for self- incidents or faults should be reported to

+harm. the Council

+Examples: Perth Local water sports bodies have

+slipways, Perth Bridges, responsibility for their own activities.

+However, site owners still have

+responsibility to ensure basic health and

+safety standards are attained.

+Council Policy: (see table 2 for Policy

+regarding locations of wss)

+The Council will:

+continue to place WSS in locations

+indicated by the RAP, being:

+o at slipways (facilities for

+managed access to water)

+• where deep and/or fast

+flowing water is adjacent to a

+nublic facility